-To easily recognize and handle replies to messages sent by you:
+To easily recognize and handle replies to messages you send:

 - Place specific callbacks on requests before you send them with tt_message_callback_add.
-See "Sending Messages" for more information on placing callbacks on messages. - Compare the handle of the message you sent with the message you just received.
+See Chapter 7, "Sending Messages" for more information on placing callbacks on messages. - Compare the handle of the message you sent with the message you just received.
 The handles will be the same if the message is a reply. - Add information meaningful to your application on the request with the tt_message_user_set call.